 There’s a reason why so many content creators are splitting their time between Rust and Battlestate’s Tarkov, and that’s because both offer similarly pulse-pounding PVP with incredibly high stakes.
 While Rust also boasts base building and survival elements, Tarkov is more of a straightforward PVP looter.

 An admittedly rather complex affair that doesn’t do the best job of explaining itself to beginners, players drop into one of many maps on the hunt for loot with anything you discover before extraction being yours to keep.
 Die, however, and you lose it forever.
 Tarkov is a game of anxiety-inducing risk and reward that can often move at a snail’s pace, but stick with it and you may struggle to escape yourself.

 Or, you could do what so many have done and die randomly after creeping through a map for 45 minutes, lose all of your loot, and then throw yourself out of the nearest window.
 That’s Tarkov for you.

 Developer: Studio Wildcard Publisher: Studio Wildcard

-For a game with a UI and font scheme as aggressively ugly as Ark’s, it sure has seen a lot of success over the years.
+For a game with a UI and font scheme as aggressively ugly as what you will find in Ark: Survival Evolved, it sure has seen a lot of success over the years.
 As long as you can get past the early woes of dying to some random dinosaur after a chaotically awful fight with a wooden club, Ark becomes an extremely dense game with so much to see, do, and, erm, breed.